 Is my item worth having Appraised?

-Items such as the ones pictured here are unexpected surprises for our customers.
+Items such as the ones pictured above were unexpected surprises for our customers.
 Nearly all the items we have appraised were just considered curiosities by their owners, none really had any idea of the item’s value until they contacted us.
-One shown above, is a complete set of 8 Walt Disney Seven Dwarfs books from 1938.
-This set sat packed up with a pile of children’s books, yard sale material, considered to be junk, but copies of this set in good condition have sold at auction for $2000.00.

 Why should you use our service?